MrMilitaryMech/MrMilitaryMech/README.md

 Sup, I'm MrMilitaryMech, or as you can call me, MrMilitaryMech.
 I'm a programmer from the UK.
 I like working with python and used to work on roblox games.
-I like to make closed source thingsq because of that one anxious feeling in the back of my mind that someone will rebrand my stuff and completely take everything I work on.
+I like to make closed source things because of that one anxious feeling in the back of my mind that someone will rebrand my stuff and completely take everything I work on.
 Think of the whole oreo and hydrox thing.
 Don't worry though, I don't make malware.
 Most of my projects are stored on my PC instead of Github because of convenience.
 Here's a list of all of my projects: